Teradata/product-help/Console/IETest/Query-Write-Data-Cloud-Object-Storage-Review.md

 ### Set Up Secured Credentials Using an Authorization Object

 Creating an authorization object enables you to securely store and reference the credentials to your cloud object store within Vantage.
-Keep in mind that our sample datasets are provided to you by a public access bucket for which no credentials are required.
+Keep in mind that our sample datasets are provided to you through a public access bucket for which no credentials are required.

 ```
 CREATE AUTHORIZATION InvAuth